 The isolation of one element with properties as unusual as those of argon (namely monatomic and inert) was itself a surprise; however, if the periodic system was valid, then there must be other similar elements.
 Some contemporary chemists questioned the monatomicity of argon; some physicists questioned the universality of the periodic law.
 As if that were not enough, the atomic weight of argon suggested an impossible location for that new column of elements, for Rayleigh and Ramsay (correctly) found the atomic weight of argon to be between that of potassium and calcium, two very reactive metals.
 If a new column was to be added to the table for an element which seemed to make no bonds, it might be expected to precede a column of elements which characteristically made one bond, not to fall between monovalent and divalent elements.
 [Giunta 2001]

 Ramsay modestly does not emphasize that he is the one who obtained helium from these minerals.
-On the day after the announcement of argon, Henry Miers of the Mineral Department of the British Museum had written to Ramsay about reports of nitrogen obtained from the uranium-containing mineral uraninite.
-Ramsay proceeded to isolate the gas from a related mineral and to examine its spectrum.
+On the day after the announcement of argon, Henry Miers, Keeper of the Collection of Minerals in the British Museum, had written to Ramsay about reports of nitrogen obtained from the uranium-containing mineral uraninite.
+Ramsay proceeded to isolate the gas from a related mineral, cleveite, and to examine its spectrum.
 It turned out to be neither nitrogen nor (as Ramsay expected) argon.

 The isolation of helium and its characterization as a gas with properties like that of argon was a tremendously promising development for anyone who would try to reconcile argon and the periodic system.
 Now that argon was known not to be unique, the possibility of still other inert gases appears more reasonable.